ThepokKung/FRA532_EXAM1_ws/README.md

 This section provides an overview of service calls and topic commands that can be used to interact with the robot.

 #### 5.1 Sending Station Navigation Goals
-For need go to station with docking mode will call
+To navigate the robot to a specific station in docking mode, use the following command:

 ```bash
 ros2 service call /station_2go robot_interfaces/srv/Station2GO "station: 'example'"
 ```